NAHS BAND FAQ'S

 Q: What Summer Events are part of Marching Band?

-A: Marching Band holds a brief week of practices leading up to the July 4th parade, a short 5-day camp in August and a few rehearsals right before the start of school.
+A: Marching Band holds several leading up to the July 4th parade, a short 5-day camp in July and a few rehearsals right before the start of school.
 The rest of the summer is open for students to participate in athletics, camps, family vacations, etc. Band Camp is scheduled before the OHSAA fall sports season begins, so involvement in both band camp and a fall sport is possible.
 Band pictures are scheduled during the summer as well.
 Up-to-date calendars can be found on the band website (www.newalbanyband.com)

 Q: Is Band Camp mandatory?